Teaching and learning

 Fear and shock tactics are least effective in those who most need to change their behaviour.
 Others will reject the messages by denying, ridiculing, neutralising or minimising them.

-We do not recommend the use of shock or fear tactics with students in our schools.
+The department does not recommend the use of shock or fear tactics with students in nsw public schools.

 The curriculum content aims to build on knowledge, understanding and skills and challenge attitudes towards road safety rather than rely on scaring or frightening the audience.